TheophileMt92/theophile-mouton/portfolio.md

             <img src="/assets/img/portfolio/Pimiento et al. 2024_2maps.png" alt="Project 2">
         </div>
         <div class="project-description">
             <p>The spatial analyses showed that elasmobranch functional richness is concentrated along continental shelves and around oceanic islands, with 18 distinguishable hotspots.
-These hotspots only marginally overlap with those of other biodiversity facets, reflecting a distinct spatial fingerprint of functional diversity.
-Elasmobranch biodiversity facets converge with fishing pressure along the coast of China, which emerged as a critical frontier in conservation.
+These hotspots only marginally overlap with those of other biodiversity facets, reflecting a distinct spatial fingerprint of functional diversity. </p>
+            <p> Elasmobranch biodiversity facets converge with fishing pressure along the coast of China, which emerged as a critical frontier in conservation.
 Meanwhile, several components of elasmobranch functional diversity fall in high seas and/or outside the global network of marine protected areas.</p>
             <p>These results highlight acute vulnerability of the world's elasmobranchs' functional diversity and reveal global priorities for elasmobranch functional biodiversity previously overlooked.</p>
             <p>
                 <a href="https://github.com/Pimiento-Research-Group/sharks-FD_biodiv_global" target="_blank">GitHub Repository</a> |